 - Cross-check the same node against the cluster node list.

-The master column shows * on the elected master.
-The node.role column includes m on master-eligible nodes and v on voting-only nodes, which can participate in elections without becoming the elected master.
+The master column shows * on the elected master and - on other joined nodes.
+The node.role column includes m on master-eligible nodes and v on voting-only nodes, which can vote but cannot become the elected master.

-- Confirm the elected node ID from cluster state when a second check is needed.
+- Confirm the elected node ID from cluster state only when a JSON cross-check is needed.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.